The article was initially published in May 2018 and updated on March 15th, 2023, for accuracy and comprehensiveness.

-Setting goals and achieving them is every business's core – or at least, it should be.
-As a small business owner, you need to be constantly aware of how effective your activities are, be it marketing, accounting or projects.
+Setting and achieving goals is every business's core – or at least it should be.
+As a small business owner, you need to be constantly aware of how effective your activities are, be it marketing, accounting, or projects.
 There are several quantifiable ways to tell whether your sales are increasing or how good your cash flow is.
-However, when it comes to measuring employee productivity, there is no obvious way to evaluate the effectiveness of their work.
+However, when measuring employee productivity, there is no obvious way to evaluate the effectiveness of their work.
 So, a frequent question in the minds of team leaders is the following.
-"How will I decide if my employees are using their skill sets to the fullest, so as to achieve the company goals?".
-If you too are wondering how to evaluate employee performance, here you'll find all the metrics and key performance indicators for employee evaluation!
+"How will I decide if my employees are using their skill sets to the fullest to achieve the company goals?".
+If you, too, are wondering how to evaluate employee performance, here you'll find all the metrics and key performance indicators for employee evaluation!

 What is a KPI (Key Performance Indicator)?

-For example, if you want to measure how a sales employee is performing you can easily do so by evaluating their total sales and comparing it to their salary and expenses.
+For example, you want to measure a sales employee's performance.
+In that case, you can quickly evaluate their total sales and compare it to their salary and expenses.
 Monitoring and assessing the performance of an employee whose duties are less quantifiable gets tricky, though.

-This is where methods to measure employee performance come into play.
-We have previously discussed how to create effective teams and be a good leader, you need to adopt some effective evaluation techniques as well.
+This is where methods to measure employee performance comes into play.
+We have previously discussed how to create effective teams and be a good leader; you also need to adopt some effective evaluation techniques.

-A lot of companies use KPIs to measure employee performance and for a good reason.
+Many companies use KPIs to measure employee performance for a good reason.
 KPIs offer valuable insights.
-A common mistake that managers make is using them to measure the value of their employees compared to profit margins.
-This is not only inaccurate but also tells little about their true overall performance.
-After all, monitoring performance only numerically is a one-sided way of looking at your employees' productivity.
+A common mistake managers make is using them to measure the value of their employees compared to profit margins.
+This is inaccurate and tells little about their actual overall performance.
+After all, monitoring performance only numerically is the wrong way of looking at your employees' productivity.

 Of course, you want to measure their performance in quantity as well.
 However, the qualitative data you can extract using key performance indicators for employee evaluation will help you discover new ways to motivate them.
 Not only that but also delegate the tasks properly according to each one's capabilities.
-Furthermore, using an employee work performance review process is going to enable you to better understand your employees' motivation triggers and weak points.
+Furthermore, an employee work performance review process will enable you better to understand your employees' motivation triggers and weak points.
 Therefore, boosting your project management success!

-If you are wondering how to measure employee performance effectively, the answer is using applications that automate the processes of logging working hours and projects.
+If you are wondering how to measure employee performance effectively, the answer is using applications that automate the logging of working hours and projects.
 Most of them, like Elorus, offer you analytics to use in reports and to make decisions.

 You may use key performance indicators for employee performance evaluation, team management issues, pricing policy, and project management strategies to an optimal level.
 This is because they allow you to identify problems on time.

-Last but not least, KPIs are useful in assessing payroll operations.
-That is, how well your employees' salaries reflect their performance and potential.
+Last but not least, KPIs help assess payroll operations.
+How well your employees' salaries reflect their performance and potential.

 How to decide on metrics to measure employee performance

-There is a wide variety of different versions of employee performance evaluation systems available.
-Depending on your needs, what attributes you deem important or the scope of your evaluation, you can choose between metrics that focus on:
+A wide variety of different versions of employee performance evaluation systems are available.
+Depending on your needs, what attributes you deem essential, or the scope of your evaluation, you can choose between metrics that focus on the following:

 - Quantity: This could mean sales, number of products manufactured, number of invoices processed – virtually anything that can be quantified and presented in a report.